 On the Main Menu screen, touch [Ballast/Smartplate Settings] to access the Ballast/Smartplate Settings screen.
 This screen provides default fill times for ballasts and default settings for the Smartplate.

-To edit, touch [Previous Setting] or [Next Setting] to access the edit points of the Ballast and Smartplate settings.
-With the cell highlighted, touch the [Up] or [Down] arrows to change the setting.
-NOTE: The [Crossover Point] defaults to 50% of your setspeed.
-This is the point at which the Smartplate will be automatically driven to the active profile setpoint.
-If no setpoint is active then the Smartplate will be driven to the [Smartplate Up] setting (default 50%).
-The [Smartplate Down] setting (default 100%) is the position that the Smartplate is driven to below the crossover setting.
-Having the Smartplate deployed to 100% when the boat is at rest and then automatically retracting to the Smartplate setpoint at the crossover is what helps the boat keep the bow down and on plain during acceleration.
+To access the edit points of the Ballast and Smartplate settings, with the cell highlighted, touch the [Up] or [Down] arrows to change the setting.

+NOTE: The [Crossover Point] defaults to 50 percent of your set speed.
+This is the point at which the Smartplate will be automatically driven to the active profile set point.
+If no set point is active, the Smartplate will be driven to the [Smartplate Up] setting (default 50 percent).

+The [Smartplate Down] setting (default 100 percent) is the position that the Smartplate is driven to below the crossover setting.

+Having the Smartplate deployed to 100 percent when the boat is at rest and then automatically retracting to the Smartplate set point at the crossover is what helps the boat keep the bow down and on plane during acceleration.

-If additional time is required to empty the Ballast tanks.
-Add percentage to the [Ballast Drain Time Adder] to increase the drain time.
-Or set the [Ballast Drain Time Adder] to 0% for no additional time.
+f additional time is required to empty the Ballast tanks, add percentage to the [Ballast Drain Time Adder] to increase the drain time.
+Or set the [Ballast Drain Time Adder] to 0 percent or no additional time.

-The [Ballast Calibration] normally is not changed.
-The [Ballast Calibration] function recalibrates the ballast level displayed to read Full (100%) or Empty (0%).
-The Ballast display levels are based on time to level calculations.
-For example: The driver has filled the ballasts to Full and then installed a new version of software.
-This new version of software would default the Ballast Levels back to Empty (0%).
-Since the driver knows that the boat has Full ballasts, the driver can use this calibrate feature to set the display level to Full (100%).
+he [Ballast Calibration] normally is not changed.

+The [Ballast Calibration] function recalibrates the ballast level displayed to read Full (100 vercent) or Empty (0 percent).
+The Ballast display levels are based on time to level alculations.

+or example: The driver has filled the ballasts to Full and then installed a new version of oftware.
+This new version of software would default the Ballast Levels back to Empty (0 ercent).
+Since the driver knows that the boat has Full ballasts, the driver can use this alibration feature to set the display level to Full (100 percent).